Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/LinuxGraphicalDesktopSetup/GNOME_MATE/ReadMe.md

 X2Go typically provides better performance for students when they need to connect to a Linux VM.
 However, X2Go doesn't support all graphical desktops.
 As a result, these instructions show using X2Go with MATE and Xrdp with GNOME.

-There are three basic steps involved to set up either X2Go or Xrdp: _(Students only need to do step #2 below to connect to their assigned VM)_
+There are two steps involved to set up either X2Go or Xrdp: _(Students only need to do step #2 below to connect to their assigned VM)_

 1. [Install the X2Go\Xrdp server](#install-x2go-or-xrdp-server) on the lab's template VM using one of the scripts below.
 2. [Install X2Go\RDP client and create a session](#create-x2go-or-rdp-and-create-a-session) to connect to your lab (remote) VM.